greenboxal/doggohub/doc/install/installation.md

 **Enjoy!**

-You can use `sudo service gitlab start` and `sudo service gitlab stop` to start and stop GitLab.
+You can use `sudo service doggohub start` and `sudo service doggohub stop` to start and stop DoggoHub.

 ## Advanced Setup Tips

 ### Relative URL support

-See the [Relative URL documentation](relative_url.md) for more information on how to configure GitLab with a relative URL.
+See the [Relative URL documentation](relative_url.md) for more information on how to configure DoggoHub with a relative URL.

 ### Using HTTPS

-To use GitLab with HTTPS:
+To use DoggoHub with HTTPS:

-1. In `gitlab.yml`:
+1. In `doggohub.yml`:
     1. Set the `port` option in section 1 to `443`.
     1. Set the `https` option in section 1 to `true`.
-1. In the `config.yml` of gitlab-shell:
+1. In the `config.yml` of doggohub-shell:
-    1. Set `gitlab_url` option to the HTTPS endpoint of GitLab (e.g. `https://git.example.com`).
+    1. Set `doggohub_url` option to the HTTPS endpoint of DoggoHub (e.g. `https://git.example.com`).
     1. Set the certificates using either the `ca_file` or `ca_path` option.
-1. Use the `gitlab-ssl` Nginx example config instead of the `gitlab` config.
+1. Use the `doggohub-ssl` Nginx example config instead of the `doggohub` config.
     1. Update `YOUR_SERVER_FQDN`.
     1. Update `ssl_certificate` and `ssl_certificate_key`.
     1. Review the configuration file and consider applying other security and performance enhancing features.